Skip to main content

 Carnival’s balcony cabins are staterooms that feature a private verandah connected directly to the room.
 You'll be able to access the balcony through a door.
 On newer ships, it tends to be a sliding door, while older ships have a single door that you have to pull.
 You will also find chairs and a small table on each balcony, as is standard for Carnival.
 The railings are 45 inches tall.

 Carnival Paradise, for instance, only has 98 cabins with standard balconies.
 In comparison, Carnival Jubilee, the cruise line's newest ship, has 1,042 standard balcony staterooms!
+If you're cruising on an older vessel and want a balcony, it's important to speak to your travel agent and book as early as possible.

 Image

 While some balconies can sleep up to five guests, four is standard.
 The fifth guests would typically sleep on a cot or trundle bed.
 Moreover, balcony cabins are considered roomier than inside and outside staterooms.
-You can also book adjoining-- or connecting-- balcony rooms if you want to benefit from two bathrooms and additional living space.
+You can also book adjoining—or connecting—balcony rooms if you want to benefit from two bathrooms and additional living space.

 Carnival’s website states that the following ships have balcony door locks on the door handle: Carnival Elation, Carnival Paradise, and Carnival Spirit.
-All other ships in the fleet have a stateroom door leading out to the balcony with a safety lock located approximately 65 inches from the floor.
+All other vessels in the fleet have a stateroom door leading out to the balcony with a safety lock located approximately 65 inches from the floor.

 How many different types of balconies does Carnival offer?